Phrase and beyond

 Neural machine translation proved so effective that Google changed course and adopted it as its primary development model.
 Other major providers including Microsoft and Amazon soon followed suit, and the ever-increasing quality boosted the value of MT as an addition to translation technology.

-Many translation and localization technology solutions now have integrated machine translation capabilities to help businesses meet the ever-growing need to overcome language barriers in the global marketplace.
+Many translation and localization technology solutions now have integrated capabilities for machine language translation to help businesses meet the ever-growing need to overcome language barriers in the global marketplace.
 More on that later in this guide.

 Your up-to-the-minute guide to machine translation